 -Chunky cuff fabric 8x20" panel

--Medium-heavy fusible interfacing 18x24" panel (optional but recommended)
+-Medium-heavy fusible interfacing 2 18x24" panels (optional but recommended if using mid or lightweight fabrics)

 Step 1

-Print out our free stocking pattern on four pages of regular A4 paper.
+Print out our free stocking pattern on six pages of regular A4 paper.
 Piece together the pattern on the gray lines and tape together.
-Then, cut out your pattern pieces: 2 exterior panels, 2 cuffs, 2 linings, 2 interfacings, 1 loop.
+Then, cut out your pattern pieces: 2 exterior panels, 2 cuffs, 2 linings, 2 interfacings (optional), 1 loop.

 Step 2

-Iron the interfacing to the wrong sides of the exterior panels.
+Iron the interfacing to the wrong sides of the exterior panels if using.

 Step 3